ABM that works: Get ROI in 6 weeks

 For each channel, determine:

-Review your operational setup – CRM, marketing automation, and workflows.
-Ensure everything is configured for seamless handoffs between marketing and sales.
-Check that:
+Then review your operational setup.
+Your CRM, marketing automation, and workflows should support account-level visibility and seamless handoffs between marketing and sales.

 This operational foundation ensures your program can execute and measure results effectively.